-Yee-Ting Li, Douglas Leith and Robert N. Shorten Hamilton Institute, NUI Maynooth
+Yee-Ting Li, Douglas Leith, and Robert N. Shorten

-Abstract- In this paper we present experimental results evaluating the performance of the Scalable-TCP, HS-TCP, BIC-TCP, FAST-TCP and H-TCP proposals in a series of benchmark tests.
+Abstract-In this paper, we present experimental results evaluating the performance of the scalable-TCP, HS-TCP, BIC-TCP, FAST-TCP, and H-TCP proposals in a series of benchmark tests.
 In summary, we find that both Scalable-TCP and FAST-TCP consistently exhibit substantial unfairness, even when competing flows share identical network path characteristics.
-Scalable-TCP, HS-TCP, FAST-TCP and BIC-TCP all exhibit much greater RTT unfairness than does standard TCP, to the extent that long RTT flows may be completely starved of bandwidth.
-Scalable-TCP, HS-TCP and BIC-TCP all exhibit slow convergence and sustained unfairness following changes in network conditions such as the start-up of a new flow.
-FAST-TCP exhibits complex convergence behaviour.
+Scalable-TCP, HS-TCP, FAST-TCP, and BIC-TCP all exhibit much greater RTT unfairness than does standard TCP, to the extent that long RTT flows may be completely starved of bandwidth.
+Scalable-TCP, HS-TCP, and BIC-TCP all exhibit slow convergence and sustained unfairness following changes in network conditions such as the start-up of a new flow.
+FAST-TCP exhibits complex convergence behavior.

-Index Terms-TCP Congestion control; Evaluation of TCP protocols; High-speed networks.
+Index Terms-Evaluation of TCP protocols, high-speed networks, TCP congestion control.